States parties to the Rome Statute: Withdrawal

-As of April 2006, the following states had enacted or drafted implementing legislation:

-Summary of signatures and ratifications/accessions

-Allocation of judges

-The number of states parties from the several United Nations regional groups has an influence on the minimum number of judges each group is allocated.
-Paragraph 20(b) of the Procedure for the nomination and election of judges of the Court states that any of the five regional groups shall have at least two judges on the court.
-If, however, a group has more than 16 states parties, there is a third judge allocated to that group.

-The following table lists how many states parties there are from each regional group.
-After the accession of the Maldives on 1 December 2011, the Asian Group has become the last regional group to have three judges allocated.
-This already had consequences for the 2011 judges election.
+In February 2025, following the ICC prosecutor's request for arrest warrants against Supreme Leader Hibatullah Akhundzada and Chief Justice Abdul Hakim Haqqani, the Taliban government, which is not recognized by the United Nations, issued a decree purporting to withdraw Afghanistan from the ICC effective immediately and retroactively nullify the accession in 2003.

+On 3 April 2025, Hungary announced that it would withdraw from the ICC, shortly after Benjamin Netanyahu, who was wanted by the court for his alleged war crimes in Gaza, arrived to the country for an official visit.
+Prime Minister Viktor Orban stated that the court's decision to prosecute Netanyahu showed it had become a "political court".
+On 20 May 2025, with 134 votes in favour, 37 against and 7 abstentions, the Hungarian National Assembly passed a bill approving withdrawal.
+According to article 127 of the Rome Statute, withdrawal will take legal effect no earlier than one year from the date of notification to the Secretary-General of the United Nations, and does not discharge Hungary from its obligations under the Statute until withdrawal becomes effective.
+Hungary's withdrawal would be the first time a European Union member state decided to withdraw from the Rome Statute.

+On September 2025, Burkina Faso, Niger and Mali, who are a part of the Alliance of Sahel States announced their plans to withdraw from the ICC, labeling it as an "instrument of neo-colonialist repression".
+The three leaders (Ibrahim Traoré, Abdourahamane Tchiani and Assimi Goïta) accused the ICC of targeting less privileged countries and stated that the ICC "has proven itself incapable of handling and prosecuting proven war crimes, crimes against humanity, crimes of genocide, and crimes of aggression".
+The three leaders further stated that they were in favor of creating "indigenous mechanisms for the consolidation of peace and justice" as an alternative.

 Acceptance of jurisdiction

 Pursuant to article 12(3) of the Rome Statute of the International Criminal Court, a state that is not a party to the Statute may, "by declaration lodged with the Registrar, accept the exercise of jurisdiction by the Court with respect to the crime in question."
 Even if the state that does so is not a State Party to the Statute, the relevant provisions of the statute would still be applicable on the accepting state, but only on an ad hoc basis.

-To date, the Court has made public five article 12(3) declarations.
+To date, the Court has received seven article 12(3) declarations.
 Additionally, a declaration was submitted in December 2013 by the Freedom and Justice Party of Egypt seeking to accept jurisdiction on behalf of Egypt.
-However, the Office of the Prosecutor found that as the party has lost power following the 2013 Egyptian coup d'état that July, it did not have the authority to make the declaration.
+However, the Office of the Prosecutor found that as the party had lost power following the 2013 Egyptian coup d'état that July, it did not have the authority to make the declaration on behalf of Egypt.